enormandeau/barque/README.md

 - bash 4+
 - python 2.7+ or 3.5+
-- fastq-dump from sra-toolkit to download the benchmark dataset
 - gnu parallel
 - trimmomatic
 - flash (read merger)
 - usearch
+- REMOVE? *fastq-dump from sra-toolkit to download the benchmark dataset*

 ## Overview

 During the analyses, the following steps are performed:

-- Get databases and format them to the usearch format (Python scripts, `usearch`)
+- Get database and index with usearch (Python scripts, `usearch`)
 - Filter and trim raw reads (`trimmomatic`)
 - Merge paired-end reads (`flash`)
 - Split merged reads by amplicon (Python script)